trailheadapps/dreamhouse-lwc/README.md

 ![dreamhouse-logo](dreamhouse-logo.png)

+This is a test line that the developer put for no other reason other than to test his sanity

 Dreamhouse is a sample application that demonstrates the unique value proposition of the Salesforce platform for building Employee Productivity and Customer Engagement apps.

 <div>